EPW80/Non-deterministic-Random-Numbers/readme.md

 - show_array.asm: Outputs the contents of the array, both before and after normalization and sorting.

 - sort_array.asm: Implements a bubble sort algorithm to sort the normalized numbers.

-- isnan.asm: Provides functionality to check for NaN (Not-a-Number) values within the array.

 - r.sh: A Bash script to compile, link, and execute the project, streamlining the build process.